 Part 1, Part 2

-This article on how to forget someone you love will tell it like it is.
+In this article on how to forget someone I will tell it like it is.
 Why?

 Let me start by reassuring you that it's perfectly understandable and normal under the circumstances if…

 This article is for you if you want to leave the sadness behind as soon as you can, forget and move on.

 Let's start by establishing what kind of relationship it was and how it ended...

 There are at least 4 likely reasons why you’re struggling to forget this person:

 We have an emotionally-laden TV programme here in the Netherlands.
 It tells the story of people who have loved, lost touch, and were never able to forget.
 They often mention one of the scenarios above.

 In the programme, endings were caused by critical and even forbidding parents, letters not posted or love letters received but never passed on.
 Break-ups were also caused by death, illness, accidents, etc.

 The common pattern is that people are often left with what feels like a hole in their experience and thereby their memory.